Employees Retirement System of Texas

 Employees Retirement System of Texas (ERS) is an agency of the Texas state government.

-ERS was created in 1947.
+ERS was created in 1947 through amendment to the State Constitution.
 It oversees retirement benefits of state employees.
 It is headquartered at 200 E 18th Street in Austin, Texas.
 It is currently managed by CIO Tom Tull.

 Funding

 As of 2020, the total unfunded liabilities of ERS is $14.7 billion.